 When left untreated, sleep apnea and snoring can cause excessive fatigue or daytime sleepiness, as well as memory loss and morning headaches.
 It can also become a safety issue, as it increases your risk of at-work accidents and drowsy driving.
-Serious, long-term health problems can arise if your sleep apnea is not treated, such as:
+Serious, long-term health problems can arise if your sleep apnea is not treated with the specialist, such as:

 - High blood pressure

 Oral Appliance Therapy for Sleep Apnea